FreeRet: MLLMs as Training-Free Retrievers

 \section{Introduction}

-Multimodal retrieval, the process of retrieving relevant items across multiple modalities, is a cornerstone of modern AI systems.
-It underlies applications ranging from web search~\citep{mitra2017learning,huang2020embedding} and retrieval-augmented generation (RAG)~\citep{lewis2020retrieval,gao2023retrieval}, to embodied agents~\citep{singh2025agentic} and personalized recommendation~\citep{rajput2023recommender}.
+Mixed-modality retrieval, where both queries and targets may consist of arbitrary modalities or their combinations—such as text, images, videos, and interleaved multimodal content—underlies applications ranging from web search~\citep{mitra2017learning} and retrieval-augmented generation (RAG)~\citep{lewis2020retrieval,gao2023retrieval}, to embodied agents~\citep{singh2025agentic,li2026egocentric} and personalized recommendation~\citep{rajput2023recommender}.
 Conventional solutions rely on two stages: embedding-based candidate search followed by reranking for accuracy.
 CLIP-style dual encoders~\citep{CLIP,BLIP} have long been the workhorse of this paradigm, but they exhibit fundamental limitations: they struggle with long queries, compositional semantics, and interleaved multimodal inputs.
 These shortcomings highlight the need for a more generalizable foundation.

 Multimodal large language models (MLLMs) offer such a foundation.
 With powerful reasoning and flexible input handling, they promise to unify understanding across modalities.
 Yet most recent efforts adapt MLLMs to retrieval through heavy post-hoc fine-tuning (\cref{fig:teaser}(a))~\citep{MM-Embed,GME,LamRA}.
 This paradigm, however, encounters two persistent obstacles.
 First, it demands massive paired data and expensive fine-tuning for every new backbone or modality configuration, hampering scalability.
 Second, its generalization remains fragile: without in-domain supervision, even large, carefully curated models often perform poorly on standard benchmarks.